AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_User.md

 ContactGivenName | string | Gets or sets preferred contact name for user.
 ContactSurname | string | Gets or sets preferred contact surname for user.
 ExternalUserId | string | Gets or sets provider id for user.
 This is the unique ID we get from the Identity Provider.
-IdentityProviderId | Guid | Gets or sets identity Provider Id used to authenticate User.
+IdentityProviderId | Guid | Gets or sets Identity Provider Id used to authenticate User.
 Will be set once the User accepts an invitation.
 If not specified when sending the invitation to the User, it can be any of the Identity Provider Ids configured for this Tenant.
 RoleIds | Guid[] | Gets or sets list of strings of RoleIds.

 ### Serialized Model